 What is Recruitment 101 (previously called Recruitment Forum)?

-Recruitment 101 is an annual event hosted by Dallas Alumnae Panhellenic Association for high school senior women and their families to attend.
+Recruitment 101 is an annual event hosted by Dallas Alumnae Panhellenic Association for high school senior and college-bound women and their families.
 Information is presented is intended to explain what recruitment is, how to be prepare to participate in recruitment and what to expect at recruitment.
 This is held in January or February and offers speakers to answer any questions you might have.
 If you cannot attend ours, other local Panhellenic Associations have them as well.
 We highly recommend attending one of these meetings.

 Do I still need to attend DAPA’s information meeting if my school has their own?